safetyscore/safetyscore/docs/whitepaper/whitepaper.md

 </figcaption>

-Devices will listen out for `BroadcastData` from other mobile devices and add these with a timestamp to its local `ContactLog` if it meets the following
+Devices will listen out for `BroadcastData` from other mobile devices and add these to its local `ContactLog` with a timestamp and relevant `ProximityData` for doing distance estimation, e.g. Bluetooth radio signal strength readings, if it meets the following criteria:
-criteria:

-* The distance to the other device, as approximated from the RSSI (Received Signal Strength Indicator) is within `MaxProximityDistance`, e.g. 3 metres.

 * The received `ActivityPeriod` matches the local `ActivityPeriod`.